Sataya Dolphin House — Complete Diving and Snorkeling Guide

 No — touching, feeding, and chasing dolphins is prohibited under Egyptian marine law and enforced by our guides on every entry.
 The protocol exists because sites where guests interact aggressively see the pod stop using the lagoon.
 Guests who do not follow the briefing are asked to return to the zodiac.
 The dolphins approach on their own terms; that is the encounter worth waiting for.

-Dive or Snorkel Sataya — Check Dates Aboard MY JPMarine
+Snorkel Sataya — Check Dates Aboard MY JPMarine

 Book directly — no agency fees, no hidden costs.